PDF Capture Overview

 Currently, not many Vendor Invoices and Order Vendor Invoices are processed through Electronic Data Interchange which means that majority of vendor invoices are still being sent out as scanned pdf documents or paper.

-This makes the processing of capturing/entering the data from these types of pdf’s is invoice slow and inefficient.
+This makes the processing of capturing/entering the data from these types of PDF invoices slow and inefficient.
 Mistakes in classification and data entry may lead to late payments, missed discounts, deteriorating relationships with suppliers and cost overrides.
-To sum up, this means that someone has to read these pdf’s/documents, and manually enter the data from them, then scan them and then store the scanned pdf’s with the Invoice.
+To sum up, this means that someone has to read these pdf’s/documents, and manually enter the data from them, then scan them and then store the scanned pdf’s with the invoice.

-With SapphireOne’s new PDF capture feature these negative effects can be easily avoided.
+With SapphireOne’s PDF capture feature these negative effects and inefficiencies can be easily avoided with automation.

 When the pdf capture function is first opened SapphireOne will display a list of pdf’s that have already been mapped.

-The user will note that the screenshot is from Bondi Blue that at present has none as yet setup.
+The user will note that the screenshot is from Bondi Blue that at present has none setup.

 To commence the pdf capture procedure select the Upload PDF button in the lower left hand corner of the screen.

 Your workstation will open the standard search for a file pop up.
 Once the user has selected a pdf, SapphireOne will look at the pdf and from there several things will happen